Christine Lagarde

 Early Life and Education

-Christine Lagarde was born as Christine Lallouette on New Year's Day, 1956 in Paris, France to teachers Robert and Nicole.
-She and her three younger brothers grew up in Le Havre, where she attended the Lycée François 1er and the Lycée Claude Monet.
-After earning her baccalauréat in 1973, Lagarde went to the Holton-Arms School in Bethesda, Maryland on an American Field Service scholarship.
+Christine Lagarde was born Christine Lallouette on New Year's Day in 1956 in Paris, France.
+She is the daughter of teachers Robert and Nicole.
+Christine and her three younger brothers grew up in Le Havre, where she attended the Lycée François 1er and the Lycée Claude Monet.
+After earning her baccalauréat in 1973, Lagarde went to the Holton-Arms School in Bethesda, Maryland, on an American Field Service scholarship.
 In the US, she interned at the Capitol as a congressional assistant to William Cohen, whom she helped correspond with French-speaking constituents from his district in Maine.
-Lagarde later returned to France to attend Paris West University Nanterre La Défense; she also earned a degree from the Institut d'Études Politiques.
+Christine later returned to France to attend Paris West University Nanterre La Défense; she also earned a degree from the Institut d'Études Politiques.

 Career Beginnings